bhopals/essential-english/perfect-phrases-for-every-day-business-english.md

 - `Edge` - advantage that no one else has
 - `One size doesn't fit all`
 - `pertain` - have to do with

+#### Job Interviews

+- TIPS FOR THE INTERVIEW

+  - Think about how your skills and abilities suit you for the company and the job.
+  - Dress appropriately for the interviews
+  - Go with neat and clean hair, natural makeup, and low-key jewelry

+- THINGS TO AVOID IN AN INTERVIEW

+  - Do not `discredit` your present or previous employer.
+  - Do not `oversell` yourself by exaggerating your qualifications.
+  - Do not go to an intervie with scuffed shoes, wrinkled clothes, dirty clothes, or body odor
+  - Do not make any negative comments
+  - Do not pretend to know more than the interviewer; it won't impress her or him

+- I am excited about the possibility of being a part of this growth.
+- Learn more and bringing my new skills to the company
+- I prefer to do a job well the first time rather than rushing through it and having to do it over.

+- casual friday
+- screening interview - initial screening to filter out candidates for the next round.
+- selection interview - (main or final round of interview - To select)